SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about
 * enhancing the decision-making powers of developing countries in international economic institutions
 * developing institutions that function in a more accountable manner

+In order to achieve truely effective and permanent changes on a global level, it is crucial to involve developing countries in the decision-making processes that concern their own economical development as well (UN DESA 2019; UN 2024).

 ```py
 TS=